Shitunjayk/Shitunjayk/README.md

-- 👋 Hi, I’m @Shitunjayk
+- 👋 Hi, I’m Shitunjay
-- 👀 I’m interested in Cloud Computing
+- 👀 I’m interested in Cloud Computing and DevOps
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently working as DevOps Specialist
 - 💞️ I’m looking to collaborate on DevOps Projects
 - 📫 How to reach me shitunjayk@gmail.com